Boys Ranch, Texas: Geography

 The CDP has a total area of 1.6 sqmi, all land.

 Education

-Boys Ranch is served by the Boys Ranch Independent School District, containing Boys Ranch High School, Mimi Farley Elementary, and Blakemore Middle School.
+The central part of the Boys Ranch CDP is within the Boys Ranch Independent School District, containing Boys Ranch High School, Mimi Farley Elementary School, and Blakemore Middle School.

+The outer edges of the CDP are within the Channing Independent School District.

 Climate

 According to the Köppen Climate Classification system, Boys Ranch has a semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

 Boys Ranch first appeared as a census designated place in the 2010 U.S. census.